When security is the concern for an Opencart website’s data, then what better than a Web Application Firewall!

 Module Configurations: Web Application Firewall

-The following sub-menu options under WAP Security menu option:
+The following sub-menu options under the WAP Security menu option:

 –WAF Module Configuration